AlexxEG/YouTube-Downloader/README.md

 Download
 --------

-An installer & portable version can be found in [Releases](https://github.com/AlexxEG/YouTube_Downloader/releases)
+An installer (coming...) & portable version can be found in [Releases](https://github.com/AlexxEG/YouTube-Downloader/releases)

 Screenshots
 -----------